boba2fett/b2fShell/README.md

-# b2fshell:~# -- Single-file PHP Shell
+# pnySh:~# -- Single-file PHP Shell

-b2fshell:~# is a very basic, single-file, PHP shell.
+pnySh:~# is a very basic, single-file, PHP shell.
 It can be used to quickly execute commands on a server when pentesting a PHP application.
 Use it with caution: this script represents a security risk for the server.

 **This is Spar.. a Fork** from [flozz/p0wny-shell](https://github.com/flozz/p0wny-shell)